 How to create a dark mode?

-But this seemed very easy and I gave it a try to write something on my own which was a horrible code.
+But this seemed very easy and I gave it a try.
+I wrote something on my own which was a horrible code.

 Copy the code, save as HTML file and open in a browser to see how this works.
 It is pretty much like the below box.